parsonsmatt/command-pattern/5-refactoring-example.md

 and plan to a list of commands to execute.
 This is a pure specification of our business logic.

-An interesting thing here is that we're returning an array of commands to execute.
+An interesting thing here is that we're returning an array or list of commands to execute.
 In any case, it's now really easy to set this up and write tests: